getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 ## Open the ifme project in VSCode

-Start VSCode and open the folder with the ifme repository.
+Start VSCode and open the folder with the `ifme` project.

 _{image: 101.png, a screenshot of the VSCode with the ifme folder open}_

 ### Build ifme

-It is a good practice to first build and run applications before we start mapping them.
+It is a good practice to build and run applications before mapping them.
 It is easier to catch setup and build problems specific to the applications this way.

-ifme installation instructions are linked from the `README.md` file in the `ifme` folder.
-You can preview the README.md directly in VSCode (with the help of one of the Markdown extensions), or open the instructions in [ifme wiki](https://github.com/ifmeorg/ifme/wiki/Installation).
+The `ifme` installation instructions are linked from the `README.md` file in the `ifme` folder.
+You can preview the `README.md` file in VSCode (with the help of one of the Markdown extensions), or open the instructions in [ifme wiki](https://github.com/ifmeorg/ifme/wiki/Installation).

 These are the required steps:

-1. If your ruby version is different from 2.6.6, edit the `.ruby-version` and `Gemfile` files in the ifme folder and change the ruby version to your installed version in both files, i.e. to `2.7.2`
+1. If your ruby version is different from 2.6.6, edit the `.ruby-version` and `Gemfile` files in the ifme root folder and change the ruby version to your installed version in both files, i.e. to `2.7.2`
 2. open terminal in VSCode (`CTRL ~`) or your favorite terminal application and go to the ifme directory.
 Then run
 ```sh-session
 % bundle install